terra-money/docs/docs/develop/get-started.md

 ### Agora Developers' Forum

-Join the [Developers' Forum](https://agora.terra.money/c/developer/20) and talk to other devs about code, projects, and troubleshooting.
+Join the [Developers' Forum](https://agora.terra.money/c/developer/20) and talk to other Terra devs about code, projects, and troubleshooting.

 ### Terra Academy